Sneha-1412/multimedia-web-app/Write up.md

-The two features I have added to the Multimedia Web App are the "Search" and "Show Details" buttons.
+#Description of the Two Features
+##Search

-Search Feature: The search feature allows users to search for specific files by their name.
-When the user enters a search query and clicks the search button, the app filters the files based on the query and displays only the matching files.
-This feature improves user experience by enabling quick and convenient file retrieval.
+The Search feature allows users to search for specific files within the Multimedia Web App.
+Users can enter a search query, and the app will filter the displayed files based on the query.
+It performs a case-insensitive search, matching the search query against the file names.
+The app dynamically updates the file list to display only the files that match the search criteria.

+##Show Details
-Show Details Feature: The show details feature provides users with additional information about a selected file.
-When the user clicks the "Show Details" button, the app displays the name, type, and size of the selected file.
-This feature enhances usability and helps users gather more information about the files in the app.
+The Show Details feature provides users with additional information about a selected file.
+When a file is clicked, the app displays its details, including the file name, type, and size.
+By clicking the "Show Details" button, users can toggle the visibility of the file details section.
+This feature enhances the user experience by allowing them to quickly access relevant information about a file.

-I chose these two features because they are essential for a multimedia web app.
-The search feature enables efficient file searching, especially when dealing with a large number of files.
-The show details feature improves the user's understanding of the files by presenting key information about them.
+##Explanation of Feature Selection and Appropriateness
+The Search and Show Details features were chosen as they address important usability aspects of the Multimedia Web App.
+The Search feature enables users to efficiently locate specific files without manually scrolling through a long list.
+It improves user productivity and helps them find the desired content quickly.

+The Show Details feature enhances the user's understanding of the selected file by providing key information.
+It allows users to verify file properties, such as the name, type, and size, which can be crucial when managing and organizing multimedia files.
+This feature promotes transparency and empowers users to make informed decisions about their files.

+##Explanation of Code Functionality
-In terms of code implementation, the search feature filters the files array based on the search query using the filter() method.
-It updates the state variable myFiles with the filtered files, and the updated files are rendered in the UI.
+The provided code for the Multimedia Web App demonstrates the implementation of these features.
+The handleSearch function filters the file list based on the search query entered by the user.
+It utilizes the filter method to match the lowercase search query against the lowercase file names.

-The show details feature toggles the visibility of file details using the showDetails state variable.
-When the "Show Details" button is clicked, the state variable is toggled, and the file details are displayed or hidden based on its value.
-The file details are rendered in the UI using conditional rendering. we can also hide the details by clickong on "hide details" button
+The handleShowDetails function toggles the visibility of the file details section when the "Show Details" button is clicked.
+It updates the showDetails state, which determines whether the details section should be displayed or hidden.
+The code conditionally renders the file details section based on the showDetails state and the presence of a selected file.

-Overall, these features enhance the functionality and user experience of the Multimedia Web App, making it easier for users to search for files and access important file information.
+Overall, the code effectively incorporates the Search and Show Details features, enhancing the functionality and usability of the Multimedia Web App.